Table of Contents

 - To release information FPU receives from the state community notification program about a student registered as a sex offender in the state.

-Fresno Pacific University will not require a victim of an alleged sexual offense to agree not to disclose information he or she receives from the institution about the alleged perpetrator as part of a campus disciplinary proceeding.
-FPU will not require the accuser to execute a non-disclosure agreement or otherwise interfere with the re-disclosure of other use of information disclosed.
+Fresno Pacific University will not require a victim of an alleged sexual offense to agree not to discloses information he or she receives from the institution about the alleged perpetrator as part of a campus disciplinary proceeding.
+FPU will not require the accuser to execute a non-disclosure agreement or otherwise interfere with the re-disclosure of other use of information disclosed

-The university will not release information that is requested by a person who the institution reasonably believes has direct, personal knowledge of the identity of the student to whom the education record directly relates without the student’s consent.
+The University will not release information that is requested by a person who the institution reasonably believes has a direct, personal knowledge of the identity of the student to whom the education record directly relates without the student’s consent.

 - Those requests made by students for their own use